 There’s even a charming octagonal birdhouse, which is a scaled-down replica of the house itself!

-Though the Octagon House still serves as the Lombardis’ private residence, it is open seasonally for guided tours.
+Though the house still serves as the Lombardis’ private residence, it is open seasonally for guided tours.

-Tickets are $27 for kids 17 and under and $29 for adults, and they can be purchased here.
+Tickets are $29 for adults, and they can be purchased here.